After digesting the Christmas feast, the numerous King’s cakes in January, then February starts with Crepe day in France on Candlemas!

 Melt the butter and let it cool down.

-Pour the sifted flour in a large bowl with the salt.
+Pour the sifted flour into a large bowl with the salt.

 Some people like to add 2 tablespoons of sugar, but I like doing both savoury and sweet with the same batter.
 You can also choose to make a batter with buckwheat flour to make savoury galettes and the common wheat flour crepes for the sweet ones.